-Highest Level Detected: This column represents the highest single sample reading of a contaminant of all the samples collected in 2022, except where a specific date is indicated.
+Highest Level Detected: This column represents the highest single sample reading of a contaminant of all the samples collected in 2024.

 Range of Detections: This column represents a range of individual sample results, from lowest to highest that were collected during the CCR calendar year.